1. Catalogs

 Open the catalog to page 1

-Advanced anisotropic damping modeling for NVH optimization - 2
+Advanced anisotropic damping modeling for NVH optimization-2

 'I'm very impressed with the unique adaptive capabilities demonstrated by Digimat as part of our partnership methodology research project with e-Xstream.
 Use of this software will allow us to optimize the microstructure of design of composite materials in such a way that we can tune for specific NVH requirements.
 Automotive application of composites is essential for weight reduction, resulting in less fuel consumption and reduction of CO2 emissions.
 However, at times this may come with some level of degradation in NVH performance.
-Digimat will allow the engineer to properly model & design...
+Digimat will allow the engineer to properly model & design the...

 Open the catalog to page 2